Establishing Northland Waters

 This phase aims to set up the water organisation so that it is fully prepared to assume service delivery and responsibilities by July 2027.

-During this phase, transitional and operational activities required to establish a standalone business begin.
+During this phase, transitional and operational activities required to establish a standalone business began.
 This includes:

 • development of a water services strategy